Paris police are sealing off the Seine River ahead of the Olympics opening ceremony

 PARIS — (AP) — A special kind of iron curtain came down across central Paris on Thursday, with the beginning of an Olympic anti-terrorism perimeter along the banks of the River Seine sealing off a kilometers-long (miles-long) area to Parisians and tourists who hadn’t applied in advance for a pass.

-The words on many lips were "QR code," the pass that granted access beyond snaking metal barriers that delineated the security zone set up to protect the Olympic Games' opening ceremony on July 26.
+The words on many lips were "QR code," the pass that grants access beyond snaking metal barriers that delineate the security zone set up to protect the Olympic Games' opening ceremony on July 26.

 "I didn't know it started today," said Emmanuelle Witt, a 35-year-old communications freelancer who was stopped by police near the Alma bridge while biking across town.
 She desperately went on her phone to fill out the online form to get her QR code, unaware that the vetting process could take several days.